trueos/trueos-docs/trueos-handbook/using.rst

 .. figure:: images/network10.png

-If you wish to disable this wireless interface, check the box "Disable this wireless device".
+If you wish to disable this wireless interface, check the box "Disable this wireless device" in the "General" tab for the device.
 This setting can be desirable if you want to temporarily prevent the wireless interface from connecting to untrusted wireless networks.

-The "Advanced" tab, seen in :numref:`Figure %s: Advanced Tab of a Wireless Interface <network11>`, allows you to configure the following:
+The "Advanced" tab, seen in
+:numref:`Figure %s: Advanced Tab of a Wireless Interface <network11>`, allows you to configure the following:

 * a custom MAC address.
 This setting is for advanced users and requires the "Use hardware default MAC address" box to be unchecked.

 * how the interface receives its IP address information.
 If the network contains a DHCP server, check the box "Obtain IP automatically (DHCP)".
 Otherwise, input the IP address and subnet mask to use on the network.

 * the country code.
 This setting is not required if you are in North America.
 For other countries, check the "Set Country Code" box and select your country from the drop-down menu.

 .. _network11:

 .. figure:: images/network11.png

-The "Info" tab, seen in :numref:`Figure %s: Info Tab of a Wireless Interface <network12>`, shows the current network status and statistics for the wireless interface.
+The "Info" tab, seen in
+:numref:`Figure %s: Info Tab of a Wireless Interface <network12>`, shows the current network status and statistics for the wireless interface.

 .. _network12: